 Federal Perkins Loan Program

 The Federal Perkins Loan Program provides low interest (5%) educational loans to students with financial need.
 Consideration for Perkins Loans is given to students who complete the financial aid application process by Suffolk Law's priority deadline.
 The annual maximum Perkins Loan award is $8,000.
 The aggregate maximum for Perkins Loans, including all prior debt, is $60,000.
 Repayment begins nine months after graduation or if enrollment drops below half-time.
 The repayment period is determined by the amount borrowed, with a standard period of ten years.
+Based on avaialble funds, eligible students will be awarded a Federal Perkins loan as a part of their financial aid award.

 Federal Direct Loan Program